Peter Leeds Penny Stocks Facebook

 How can I find out if my old stock certificates have any value?

-I own some stock certificates.
+I own some penny stock certificates.
 Can I transfer these to my broker?

 Which penny stock picking services can I trust?